General inquires regarding the Ontario Population Projections, 2013–2041 should be directed to:

 Immigration levels in Canada are determined by federal government policy.
-The federal Minister of Citizenship and Immigration sets the national target range for the level of immigration to be achieved over the next three years.
-Over calendar years 2013, 2014 and 2015, the target range is set at 240,000 to 265,000 immigrants annually.
+The federal Minister of Citizenship and Immigration sets the national target range for the level of immigration to be achieved over the following year.
+For the calendar year 2014, the target range is set at 240,000 to 265,000 immigrants.

-In the reference scenario, the assumed long-term immigration rate is set at 0.9 per cent.
-This longterm immigration rate of 0.9 per cent is reached over a ten-year transition period to reflect the lower rates observed in recent years.
+In the reference scenario, the assumed long-term immigration rate is set at 0.8 per cent.
+This long-term immigration rate of 0.8 per cent is reached over a ten-year transition period to reflect the slightly lower rates observed in recent years.

 Projected immigration shares for each census division are based on the trends observed in the distribution of immigrants by census division over the recent past.
 These shares evolve throughout the projection period following established trends.
 The average age-sex distribution pattern for immigrants observed over the past five years is assumed to remain constant over the entire projection period.
 Over 85 per cent of immigrants coming to Ontario are aged 0–44.

-Total emigration is a measure of net emigration, which is gross international emigration flow minus returning emigrants plus the net variation in the number of Ontarians temporarily abroad.
-The leve of total emigration from Ontario averaged 20,100 over the past three years.
+Total emigration is defined as the gross flow of international emigration, minus returning emigrants, plus the net variation in the number of Ontarians temporarily abroad.
+The level of total emigration from Ontario averaged 14,600 over the past three years.

 In the reference scenario, the average emigration rates by age and sex for each census division observed over the past five years are used to model the projected number of people emigrating annually from each census division.
 The modelling is dynamic, taking into account the annual changes in age structure within census divisions.
-For Ontario as a whole, this results in the number of emigrants increasing gradually over the projection period, from 20,600 in 2012–13 to 25,800 by 2035–36.
+For Ontario as a whole, this results in the number of emigrants increasing gradually over the projection period to reach 20,600 by 2040–41.

 In the low-growth scenario, emigration rates by age and sex used in the reference scenario are increased by 30 per cent, making them 130 per cent of recently-observed rates.
-This results in emigration levels rising from 27,400 to 30,500 over the projection period.
+This results in emigration levels reaching 23,600 by 2040–41.

-In the high-growth scenario, emigration rates by age and sex used in the reference scenario are lowered by 30 per cent, making them equivalent to 70 per cent of recently-observed rates.
-This results in the number of emigrants rising from 13,800 to 19,600 over the projection period.
+In the high-growth scenario, emigration rates by age and sex used in the reference scenario are reduced by 30 per cent, making them equivalent to 70 per cent of recently-observed rates.
+This results in the number of emigrants reaching 15,900 by 2040–41.

 The projected number of people, by age and gender, emigrating from each census division for each year of the projections is modelled using the average emigration rates by age and gender for each census division observed over the past five years.

 The year-to-year change in their total number must be accounted for as a component of population growth.
-Determining assumptions for this component is a complex task because of the significant year-to-year fluctuations and the transient nature of this group.
+Determining assumptions for this component is complicated by the significant annual fluctuations and the transient nature of this group.

-Over the past 30 years, Ontario has gained on average 6,700 non-permanent residents annually.
-The reference scenario reflects long-terms trends in the annual change in the number of NPRs by setting the long-term yearly gain to 5,000.
-In the low- and high-growth scenarios, the long-term annual change in the stock of NPRs is set at zero and 10,000 respectively.
-The long-term assumptions for each scenario are reached after a transition period of 10 years, moderating from the relatively high net gains observed recently.
+Over the past 30 years, Ontario has gained on average 6,800 non-permanent residents annually.
+The reference scenario reflects long-terms trends in the annual change in the number of NPRs by setting the long-term yearly gain to 7,500.
+In the low- and high-growth scenarios, the long-term annual change in the stock of NPRs is set at 2,500 and 12,500 respectively.
+The long-term assumptions for each scenario are reached after a transition period of three years, moderating from the relatively high net gains observed recently.

-Since 2003, net interprovincial migration to Ontario has been negative, largely due to net losses to Alberta.
-Over the past 30 years, net interprovincial migration to Ontario averaged 4,300 per year.
+Since 2003, net interprovincial migration to Ontario has been negative, largely due to net outflows to Alberta.
+Over the past 30 years, net interprovincial migration into Ontario averaged 2,700 per year.
 However, this includes the abnormally large inflows from Quebec recorded in the years following the 1980 referendum.
-Excluding the extra inflows during this period, long-term net interprovincial migration to Ontario is closer to zero.
-This is reflected in the most recent positive and negative cycles, which have been of similar magnitude of gains and losses.
+Excluding the extra inflows during this period, long-term net interprovincial migration to Ontario is modestly negative.

 The annual in-flows corresponding to the long-term net migration levels in the low-growth, reference and high-growth scenarios are 62,500, 65,000 and 67,500 respectively.
 The corresponding annual out-flows are 67,500, 65,000 and 62,500.